MoiKeyboard/moi-bkr/config/README.md

    a. **Updates to Existing Secrets**
       - If a secret in `base.env` is modified and matches the value in `environments/[env].env`, the environment file is updated
       - If values differ, the environment-specific value is preserved (override)
+      - When `--preserve-existing` is used (for base.env), all existing keys are kept

    b. **New Secrets**
-      - When new secrets are added to `base.env`, they are automatically added to environment files with the same value
+      - When new secrets are added to `base.env`, they are automatically added to environment files
+      - For new environment files, all variables from `base.env` are marked as "added"
       - Environment files can later override these values if needed

    c. **Deleted Secrets**
       - If a secret is removed from `base.env`, it is also removed from environment files
       - This ensures consistency across environments
+      - Exception: When `--preserve-existing` is used, deleted secrets are kept

 4. **Workflow Steps**
    ```bash